neurodata/blog.neurodata.io/_posts/2018-10-27-numerical-packages.md

 ---
 layout: post
-title:  "11 Simple Rules for Releasing Data Science Tools"
+title:  "The FIRM Guiding Principles for scientific software development and stewardship"
 date:   2018-10-21 14:27:57 -0400
 tags:  [10, bits]
 author: Joshua Vogelstein
 ---

 These notes were co-written by myself and a number of other people, including [Greg Kiar](http://gkiar.me/), [Eric Bridgeford](http://ericwb.me/), [JB Poline](https://www.mcgill.ca/qls/researchers/jb-poline), and [Tristan Glatard](https://users.encs.concordia.ca/~tglatard/).
-Inspired by the FAIR Guiding Principles for scientific data management and stewardship (see [here](https://www.nature.com/articles/sdata201618)), we devised the FIRM guidelines for scientific software, specifically numerical packages.
-The FIRM guidelines stipulate that anybody in the world should be able to: **F**ind, **I**nstall, **R**un, and **M**odify your code.
+Inspired by the FAIR Guiding Principles for scientific data management and stewardship (see [here](https://www.nature.com/articles/sdata201618)), we devised the FIRM guidelines for scientific software development and stewardship, specifically numerical packages.
+The FIRM guidelines stipulate that code should be
+**F**indable, **I**nstallable, **R**unnable, and **M**odifiable
+by anybody in the world.
 Below is a working draft of our ideas; as always, your feedback is solicited.

-### Find
+### Findable

 1. To make your code findable, we recommend three steps:
     1. Make the code open source on a searchable code repository (e.g., [github](https://github.com/) or [gitlab](https://about.gitlab.com/)).
     2. Generate a permanent Digital Object Identifier (DOI) so that you can freely move the code to other web-servies if you so desire without breaking the links (e.g., using [zenodo](https://zenodo.org/)).
     3. Add a license so that others can freely use your code without worrying about legal ramifications (see [here](https://opensource.org/licenses) for options).

-### Install
+### Installable

 1. Provide installation guidelines, including  *1-line installation* instructions with system requirements (including hardware and OS),  software dependencies, and expected install time.